-Jimmy is an educator, scholar, and activist.
-He established Tuiscint na Talún to provide platforms for reckoning with and challenging coloniality and whiteness in cultural revitalisation work in Ireland.
-The project grew out of Jimmy’s master’s thesis in which he sought to explore the possibilities of a fusion of decolonial studies and Indigenous research methodologies with the recovery and revitalisation of ancestral cosmologies in Ireland.
-He sees it as vital to bring these often neglected ideas into the realms of land and ancestral reconnection in Ireland through both online seminars and land based courses.
+Jimmy is an educator, researcher, and learner.
+Tuiscint na Talún grew from Jimmy’s master’s dissertation in which he sought to explore the possibilities of a fusion of decolonial studies and Indigenous research methodologies with the recovery and revitalisation of ancestral cosmologies in Ireland.
+Tuiscint na Talún project is in part the continual unfolding of this work.

 Jimmy holds a bachelor’s degree in Sociology and a master’s degree in Race, Migration and Decolonial Studies, both from University College Dublin.
-He is now an Associate Researcher with the same master’s programme.
-His research interests broadly include decoloniality and anti-colonialism, racial justice, knowledge justice, Indigenous research methodologies, and Gaelic ancestral lifeways and lore.
+He is an Associate Researcher with the same master’s programme.
+His research interests broadly include (de)coloniality, anti-racism, whiteness, global inequalities, sociology of knowledge.

 Land and ancestral revitalisation as decolonising practices in Ireland (2021) in Unapologetic Magazine